 Renters insurance is highly encouraged but is not required.
-Effective 2/29/2020, Aurora Housing will no longer provide supplemental renters insurance to residents.
-We encourage all residents to continue to secure policies that best fit their needs.
+Aurora Housing provides supplemental renters insurance to residents but we encourage all residents to continue to secure policies that best fit their needs.

 2.9 DISABILITY LIST

 Notify both the Fire Protection Flight at 907-552-2620 and AMH if a family member has a disability.
 The type of disability, building number, address, telephone number, and DEROS date for the sponsor are required.
 In the event special accommodations to the housing unit are required, submit a completed Self Help Work Request Liability form to AMH.